CLGDevWeb/music-app/README.md

 # Music React App

-This project was is a music application with API connexion.
+This project is a music application with API connexion.